robbiew/mg_advent/README.md

 ### Required ANSI Files
 - `WELCOME.ANS`: Welcome screen.
 - `GOODBYE.ANS`: Exit screen.
-- `MISSING.ANS`: Error screen for missing art files.
+- `MISSING.ANS`: Error screen displayed when one or more art files are missing.
-- `NOTYET.ANS`: Error screen for accessing the calendar before December.
+- `NOTYET.ANS`: Message displayed when the calendar is accessed before December.
 - Daily art files: `1_DEC23.ANS` to `25_DEC23.ANS`.

 ## Notes
 - **ANSI Art Requirements:**
-  - Files must be 80x25 with the 80th column empty.
-Ideally, tell users they need to hide the status bar in their Terminal.
+  - Files must be 80x25, with the 80th column left empty.
+Users are advised to hide the status bar in their terminal to avoid display issues.
 - **Timeout:**
-  - The user is logged out after 1 minute of inactivity.
+  - The program automatically exits after 1 minute of inactivity.
 - **Encoding:**
   - CP437 encoding is used in BBS mode; UTF-8 is used in local mode.
 - **DOS Version:**
-  - The DOS version (`madvent.exe`) uses a single `.DAT` file for calendar art.
+  - The DOS version (`madvent.exe`) uses a single `.DAT` file for storing calendar art.

 ## Example Shell Script
 Here’s an example script to launch the door with Door32.sys: